sousaalexandre/loss-j/README.md

 | `pdfloader` | PDF | Direct text extraction → Indexing | Simple PDFs, faster processing |
 | `mineru` / `docling` | PDF | PDF → Markdown → Cleaning → Indexing | Complex PDFs with tables, images, formulas |

-**Why PDF-to-Markdown?** Converters like MinerU or Docling can extract structured information from PDFs—tables, headers, images, formulas—preserving document structure.
-The pdfloader approach extracts plain text only, losing all formatting and hierarchy.
+**Why PDF-to-Markdown?** Converters like MinerU or Docling can extract structured information from PDFs, such as tables, headers, images, and formulas, while preserving the document structure.
+The PDFLoader approach extracts plain text only, losing all formatting and hierarchy.

-This is why the **Data Lakehouse architecture** is essential—it manages the intermediate artifacts (Bronze: raw extraction, Gold: cleaned output) separately from the raw input (Landing Zone).
+In order to address these challenges, we implemented a **Data Lakehouse architecture** based on three stages to support the intermediate artifacts separately from the raw input through the final stage.

 ---

 ## Data Lakehouse

-The preprocessing stage implements a **Medallion Architecture** for managing document transformation.
+The preprocessing stage implements a [**Medallion Architecture**](https://www.databricks.com/glossary/medallion-architecture) for managing document transformation.

 The ETL pipeline implements intelligent caching, with the goal of optimizing development: